 Need a Protection from Abuse (PFA) order or facing PFA violation?
 Get legal guidance on obtaining or defending against PFA orders in Pennsylvania.
 Contact me for swift and effective representation.

-I see many people who are charged with a first DUI or second offense DUI and believe that they don’t need a DUI Lawyer Allentown and end up confused about the entire process and wondering if they could have raised certain defenses or gotten a better deal.
-DUI laws and procedures have gotten much more complicated through the years and the consequences to your driver license and professional licensing and other issues, along with a criminal record issues means almost everyone nowadays should get a DUI Attorney if they have a DUI case.
+I see many people who are charged with a first DUI or second offense DUI and believe that they don’t need a DUI Lawyer and end up confused about the entire process and wondering if they could have raised certain defenses or gotten a better deal.
+DUI laws and procedures have gotten much more complicated through the years and the consequences to your driver license and professional licensing and other issues, along with a criminal record means almost everyone nowadays should get a DUI Attorney if they have a DUI case.

 So if you get a DUI in Lehigh or Northampton County, then call me and I will try to walk you through it.
 My office is in downtown Allentown right next to the courthouse.